Here at OurBob.com, we are fully supportive of the opportunities apprenticeships can bring for people.

 To gain an apprenticeship, you need to be aged 16 or over.
 There is no upper age limit for apprenticeships.

 Pay for apprentices can vary from employer to employer, with some offering quite high salaries even for apprenticeship positions.
-There is a national minimum wage for apprentices which you can read all about HERE.
+There is a national minimum wage for apprentices which matches the minimum wage for young people aged 16-18.

 Some apprenticeships in business and finance in particular pay more but they are also much harder to get accepted onto and tend to ask for much higher academic achievement rates before they will accept a candidate.